PM reviews relief work in flood-hit Balochistan as death toll rises past 130

 Prior to the media talk, the PM was briefed about relief operations in the area, DawnNewsTv reported.

-During the briefing, which was aired on television, the PM was told that four relief camps had been set up in Balochistan — in Qilla Saifullah, Quetta, Kech and Lasbela.
+During the briefing, which was aired on television, the PM was told that four relief camps had been set up in Balochistan — in Qila Saifullah, Quetta, Kech and Lasbela.

-He was informed that livestock and crops had also been damaged but an accurate assessment of the damaged caused to them would be made after a survey in the third phase of the relief operation.
+He was informed that livestock and crops had also been damaged but an accurate assessment of the damaged caused would be carried out after conducting a survey in the third phase of the relief operation.

 This is PM Shehbaz’s second trip to Balochistan within the span of a week to oversee relief efforts.